AdnanTech/adnanquisar/source/_posts/twenty-five-things-id-tell-myself-ten-years-ago.md

 tags: [Experiences]
 date: 2025-03-02
 ---
-Originally a draft named 25 rules for 25, I almost didn't post this, and instead deleted it.
+Originally a draft named 25 rules for 25, for my 25th birthday, I almost didn't post this and instead deleted it.
 I’ve renamed this post to 25 things I’d tell myself 10 years ago, deciding to put it out there to help anyone that felt as lost as I did navigating my early adult life.

 # 1. Aim for the stars, land on the moon
 You have to believe your ideas fully, because optimism and having faith in yourself can often get you further than not believing in yourself ever will.
 In the pursuit of greatness, you have to aim for the stars with complete trust in yourself, and harness enough delusional optimism to be misunderstood by others.